Promotion and Relegation in 2018/19 season

 Here is the list of the 52 teams applicants:

-From looking at this table, the three teams that could potentially join us are Staplehurst Monarch United, Peckham Town and Westside FC.
-There could also be sides applying for a Step 6 position from outside the Non League Pyramid ( In the same way as Welling Town last year)
+From looking at this table, the two teams that could potentially join us are Staplehurst Monarch United and Peckham Town .
+There could also be sides applying for a Step 6 position from outside the Non League Pyramid (In the same way as Welling Town last year).
+There could also be lateral movement any local Step 6 sides able to come into the SCEFL.

 We shall see how their Ground Grading goes and update here when we find out.